 - Use condoms every time you have sex.
 (See Tips for Using Condoms)

 - Use waterproof gloves if you're going to insert your finger into your partner's anus.

 - Frequently wash hands and genitals with warm soapy water after any sex play that brings them in contact with feces.

 - If you cannot stop using, avoid sharing needles and other equipment.

 - Get vaccinated against hepatitis A and hepatitis B.

-Certain type of jobs or facilities can put an HIV-positive person at risk of OIs.
+Certain type of jobs or facilities can put a person with HIV at risk of OIs.
 These include work in: